renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 ### getWalletFromRelayer

-Action for fetching a wallet’s state from your connected relayer.
+Action for fetching a wallet's state from your connected relayer.

 **Import**